-Tracey Salmon-Smith assists clients in commercial disputes, employment litigation, securities law, and internal investigations.
+Tracey Salmon-Smith, as a trusted advisor and pragmatic problem solver, assists clients in commercial and business disputes, employment litigation, securities law, and internal investigations.
+She also handles high stakes class and collective action matters.
 In the securities space, she represents broker-dealers before the Financial Industry Regulatory Authority (FINRA) in arbitrations and mediations related to allegations of fraud, misrepresentation and unsuitability.
 She also handles expungement proceedings.
-As an employment litigator, Tracey has defended corporate clients against claims related to age, race and gender discrimination, workplace sexual harassment, whistleblowers, and wrongful discharge.
+As an employment litigator, Tracey defends corporate clients against claims related to age, race and gender discrimination, workplace sexual harassment, whistleblowers, unpaid wages, and wrongful discharge.
 Tracey also advises clients on e-discovery and information management issues.

 - Successfully represented a financial services firm in an arbitration matter involving claims of unsuitability, failure to supervise, breach of fiduciary duty and fraud related to investments in IPO purchases of closed-end funds, preferred stock and reverse convertible notes.
 Obtained expungement for financial adviser and branch manager.

 - Represented a financial institution in a pregnancy discrimination matter in the Southern District of New York.

 - Represented a major retailer in an FLSA collective action in the Eastern District of New York.

 - Obtained summary judgement for a mass media corporation in an age and disability discrimination lawsuit in the Southern District of New York.

 - Successfully represented a gaming company in a gender discrimination suit.
 The matter was favorably settled after a jury trial in the Southern District of New York.

 - Successfully obtained expungement of arbitration matter from the CRDs of all four members of a broker team in a matter involving allegations of unsuitable recommendations.

 - Defended a financial securities firm in arbitration matters involving structured products.